When You Might need to Say ‘No’ to Your Employer

 • One is about having the confidence to say no

-• The other is about you and your employer knowing your rights so that it’s clear when to say no
+• The other is about you and your employer knowing your rights so that it’s clear when to say no.

-Checking what you and your employers rights and expectations are is the first step you can take.
-It will potentially make it clear whether or not you are expected or required to do something.
+Checking what you and your employer’s rights and expectations are is the first step you can take.
+Your contract of employment should outline the duties and responsibilities that you have, so it would be useful to check this first.
+This may help you understand whether or not you are expected to do something in your job.

-You should be able to say no to anything which is not a reasonable instruction or request or which is out with your role without fear of it negatively impacting your employment.
+You should be able to say no to anything which is not a reasonable instruction or request, or which is outwith your role, without fear of it negatively impacting your employment.

-On a practical level, you can ask for or wait for your next supervision session where issues can be raised and discussed in a safe manner.
+You can ask for or wait for your next supervision session where issues can be raised and discussed in a safe manner.

 Knowing you are making a reasonable request in a reasonable manner will help you feel confident in saying no.